V4nkor/morgat-projet-party/README.md

 You will also have access to the Swagger documentation by going to `http://localhost:8080/swagger-ui.html`.

+Then use the `init.sql` file in the root folder in  to create the additional tables and indexes needed for the project on pgAdmin.

 #### Frontend

 Make sure you have pnpm installed on your machine for the frontend.
 If not, you can install it by running `npm install -g pnpm`.